 A list of comfort aids that do not require special accommodations can be found on the Pearson VUE/NCCPA web page.

 Steps for completing a request for special testing accommodations:

-If you have previously received test accommodations for an NCCPA exam, you do not need to resubmit documentation.
-However, you must still complete and submit the Information in Support of Special Testing Accommodations form and follow the remainder of the steps listed above.
+*If you have previously received special testing accommodations for an NCCPA exam, you may not need to resubmit documentation.
+However, you must still complete and submit the Special Testing Accommodations Request as part of your exam application and follow the remainder of the steps listed above.